s-victor/TinyPedal/docs/customization.md

 Set nearest time gap threshold (in seconds) for opponent who is in front of or behind player.
 Default is `1` second for front, and `2` seconds for behind.

     show_laptime
-Show driver's last lap time & pit timer if available.
+Show driver's last lap time and pit timer if available.

     show_highlighted_fastest_last_laptime
 Highlight the fastest last lap time within the same class if available.